-Electronic Signaling Devices
+Electronic Signaling Devices - EC 48901.5

 The use by any person, including a pupil, of any electronic signaling device in any classroom without the prior consent of the teacher and the principal is prohibited as it disrupts and impairs the teaching process and discipline in the schools.
-The only allowable use would be acceptable if it is determined by a licensed physician that the pupil must use for the health and safety of a pupil.
+The only allowable use would be acceptable if it is determined by a licensed physician that the pupil must use it for the health and safety of a pupil.
 Any pupil in violation shall be subject to appropriate disciplinary action.

 Smartphone use may be prohibited by districts, charter schools, and county schools while a student is at a school site and under supervision and control of staff.
-There are health and special education limits or usage that may differ from the general student population, but must be in writing and kept on file in student records for confidential record keeping and reasons.
+There are health and special education limits or usage that may differ from the general student population but must be in writing and kept on file in student records for confidential record keeping and reasons.

-Gun-Free School Zone Act
+Gun-Free School Zone Act - PC 626.9, 30310